Holistic Deep Learning: Experiments

-We compute experiments on 44 classification UCI datasets, from the UCI Machine Learning Repository \citep{uci}.
-The data sets give various problem sizes and difficulties to form a representative sample of real-world problems, with the largest data set having 28,056 observations and the highest number of features being 856.
-We also benchmark our methodologies on a computer vision dataset, MNIST, with 50,000 samples for the training and validation set, and 10,000 for the test set.
-We flatten each image into a one-dimensional vector to maintain the comparison with 3-layer perceptrons.
+\paragraph*{Data} We computed experiments on classification tasks with 45 UCI data sets from the UCI Machine Learning Repository \citep{uci}.
+These data sets give various problem sizes and difficulties to form a representative sample of real-world tabular problems, with the largest data set having 245,056 observations and the highest number of features being 856.
+We also benchmarked our methodologies on three image data sets: MNIST, Fashion-MNIST, and CIFAR10.